Update on publication status

-Three COVID-19 vaccines used in the UK.
-All have been authorised for supply by the Medicines and Healthcare products Regulatory Agency (MHRA) following a thorough review of safety, quality and efficacy information from clinical trials.
-In clinical trials, the vaccines showed very high levels of protection against symptomatic infections with COVID-19.
-Data is now available on the impact of the vaccination campaign in reducing infections and illness in the UK.
+All COVID-19 vaccines used in the autumn 2022 UK booster programme have been authorised for supply by the MHRA following a thorough review of quality and immunogenicity data in line with international regulatory standards.
+In trials, these vaccines elicited strong antibody responses to the SARS-CoV-2 virus and to variants of concern, sufficient to protect against COVID-19.
+Data are available on the impact of the vaccination campaign in reducing infections, illness and mortality in the UK.

 Part of our monitoring role includes reviewing reports of suspected side effects.
 Any member of the public or health professional can submit suspected side effects through the Yellow Card scheme.
 The nature of Yellow Card reporting means that reported events are not always proven side effects.
 Some events may have happened anyway, regardless of vaccination.
-This is particularly the case when millions of people are vaccinated, and especially when most vaccines are being given to the most elderly people and people who have underlying illness.
+This is particularly the case when millions of people are vaccinated, and especially when vaccines are being given to the most elderly people and people who have underlying illness.